nextbreakpoint/event-sourcing-cqrs-example/README.md

 This project is an example of web application using event-driven services and distributed data stores.
 The frontend is Node.js with Express, Handlebars, and React.
 The backend is Java with Vertx, Kafka, Cassandra, Elasticsearch, and Minio.
 The application runs on Kubernetes.
-Helm charts for deploying the entire stack on Minikube for testing the application are provided.
+Helm charts for deploying the application on Kubernetes are provided and have been tested on Minikube.
 The application can also run on Docker.
 Docker compose files for running and debugging the application are provided.

 ## Preparation